 Finding cheap car insurance with bad credit can be difficult.
-On average, drivers with poor credit (scores between 300-579) pay $635 more for a six-month car insurance policy than drivers with very good credit (740-799).
-This comes out to a penalty of over $100 per month.
+On average, drivers with poor credit (scores between 300 and 579) pay $105 more per month for car insurance than do drivers with very good credit (between 740 and 799).

 Reference the chart below to see the degree to which your credit score influences how much you pay for an auto insurance policy.

-In order to help you find the best car insurance rates with bad credit, we created a user profile and fetched car insurance quotes from major insurance companies in the US.
+In order to help you find the best car insurance for bad credit drivers, we gathered sample car insurance quotes from major insurance companies in the U.S.

 Using a profile outlined here, we surveyed eight insurance providers to see which company offered the cheapest rates for drivers with generalized credit scores.
-Those with very poor credit (between 300-579) pay an average of $1,254 per six-month policy period for auto insurance, across the surveyed insurers.
-That comes out to over $2,500 per year, or 77% higher than a driver with very good credit (between 740-799).
+Drivers with very poor credit (between 300 and 579) pay an average of $209 per month for auto insurance, across the surveyed insurers.
+That comes out to over $2,500 per year, or 77% higher than a driver with very good credit (between 740 and 799).

-GEICO is the cheapest insurance company for car insurance with credit ranging from poor to fair.
-Bear in mind, GEICO is only the cheapest company for our specific user profile, which likely doesn't fit yours perfectly.
-The best way to find cheap auto insurance is to compare as many insurers as possible.
+GEICO is the cheapest insurance company for car insurance for a driver with a credit score of 579 or less.
+GEICO is only the cheapest company for our specific user profile, which likely doesn't fit yours perfectly.
+The best way to find cheap auto insurance with bad credit is to compare rates from as many insurers as possible.

 Car insurance companies use many data points to predict the risk presented by prospective customers.
 Using their own historical data and information from the Federal Trade Commission, companies have deduced drivers with poor credit ratings file more claims than do drivers with excellent credit.